DFE-Digital/bat-design-history/app/posts/find-teacher-training/2019-08-30-end-of-cycle-notice.md

 This is the first page users will see.

-The green button takes users to the Find by location page.
+The green button takes users to the ‘find by location’ page.

 This design increased bounce rate on the page from 8% to 18% in the first weeks of September.

+*[GDS]: Government Digital Service